rongpengzhang/VRFHRAlgDev/DD_VRF-HR/NewVRFHeatRecoveryModel.md

 -	Mode 5: Simultaneous heating and cooling.
 The sum of cooling loads and compressor heat is much smaller than the heating loads.
 Both OU heat exchangers perform as evaporators.
 -	Mode 6: Heating load only.
 No cooling load.
 Both OU heat exchangers perform as evaporators.

 The system-level heat balance diagram for all the six operational modes are shown Figure 2.
 Note that the heat recovery loss (HR loss) only exists in Mode 3 and Mode 4, in which the OU evaporator and condenser run simultaneously.
 In these modes, the following two items are at similar levels: (a) sum of IU heating load and IU condenser side piping loss, and (b) sum of IU cooling load, IU evaporator side piping loss and heat released by compressor.
 Take Mode 3 for example, item (b) is higher than item (a), and therefore the system requires the operation of OU condenser to release the extra heat to ensure the system-level heat balance.
-However, the extra heat is at a very low level that the OU condenser can not exactly meet it because of its control limitations.
-To ensure stable OU condenser operation as well as system-level heat balance, the system needs to release more heat than the required via OU condenser, and meanwhile runs OU evaporator to balance the amount of heat released more than required.
-Theoretically, the operation of OU evaporators is not needed, but in reality it cannot be avoided.
-This part of energy is called HR loss which results in a lower system energy efficiency than the theoretical case.
+However, the extra heat is at a relatively low level so that the system needs to release more heat than required via OU condenser and meanwhile runs OU evaporator to ensure the heat balance as well as system reliability.
+This leads to the presence of HR loss, which cannot be avoided in reality due to OU local control limitations.

 ![](VRF-HR-Chart-HeatBalance.PNG)
 Figure 2.
 System-level Heat Balance Diagram for All VRF-HR Operational Modes